 Upgrades that Don’t Pay Off: Many of these updates boil down to taste issues.
 If you are preparing your home to sell, the updates need to appeal to the widest range of buyers possible.
-These updates are great if you plan to keep living in the home for an extended period of time, but do no impact resale value.
+These updates are great if you plan to keep living in the home for an extended period of time, but do not impact resale value.

 1. Gourmet kitchens: While kitchens can net you anywhere from 60% to 120% return on your investment, going overboard can hurt your resale value and you can only expect to recoup about half of your remodeling costs.
-While adding a dream kitchen is great if you plan to keep the home and make good use out of the space, adding custom cabinets, stone countertops, and tile backsplashes pushes limits on resale value.
+While adding a dream kitchen is great if you plan to keep the home and make good use of the space, adding custom cabinets, stone countertops, and tile backsplashes pushes limits on resale value.
 Adding things like commercial-grade cooktops, marble countertops, and built-in appliances can turn off some buyers and decrease your returns.

-2. Upscale Bathrooms: If you do a major remodel by adding high-end fixtures and flooring, expect to recoup up to 58% on your initial costs.
+2. Upscale Bathrooms: If you do a major remodel by adding high-end fixtures and flooring, expect to recoup up to 58% of your initial costs.
 Stick to minor remodels for the best return on your investment and to attract a larger pool of buyers.

 3. Upscale landscaping: The two main issues with extensive landscaping are taste and maintenance.
-Exotic perennials do not appeal to everyone because of the cost and time required for upkeep, so stick to low maintenance native plants that thrive in the area if you are considering adding any landscaping.
+Exotic perennials do not appeal to everyone because of the cost and time required for upkeep, so stick to low-maintenance native plants that thrive in the area if you are considering adding any landscaping.
 Popular native plants for Tennessee and Northwest Georgia are hostas, monkey grass, bee balm, and blooms that thrive in clay soil like daylilies.

-5. Swimming Pools: In places like Tennessee and Northwest Georgia, the swimming pool can only be used for a few months out of the year can deter some buyers simply with the maintenance costs and safety hazards for young children.
+5. Swimming Pools: In places like Tennessee and Northwest Georgia, the swimming pool can only be used for a few months out of the year can deter some buyers simply of the maintenance costs and safety hazards for young children.

 6. Garage Conversions: Other room conversions like turning a bedroom into a walk-in closet and combining bedrooms fall into this category, too.
 Even though adding more finished square footage can potentially increase your return on investment, sacrificing garage space is a potential turn-off to buyers.